 Golden Gate Music Bridge (GGMB) is a new, annual initiative dedicated to training San Francisco based public high school music students to produce and play chamber music concerts that engage communities often overlooked by the arts.
 Each year, over the course of a two-week long residency, students will attend workshops featuring community music and outreach professionals, meet with patients and leaders of rehabilitation and care centers, and rehearse and perform self-scripted chamber music concerts alongside Artist Mentors.
 Following this experience, students will build on their experience by independently creating an additional scripted community music concert for future performances.
 GGMB is a winner of the 2017 Father Eugène Merlet Award for Community Service given by Pro Musicis.

-To learn more about our cofounders Elizabeth Dorman and Michael James Smith as well as the program's advisors, Click HERE
+To learn more about our cofounders Elizabeth Dorman and Michael James Smith, 2017 Teaching Artists, and the program's advisors, Click HERE

 Free Instruction at the Highest Quality